CLT - CHI

 The average price of all round-trip flights from Charlotte to Chicago clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Charlotte to Chicago, look for departures on Fridays and avoid leaving on a Monday, as it's usually the priciest day.
+If you are looking for a flight deal from Charlotte to Chicago, look for departures on Thursdays and avoid leaving on a Monday, as it's usually the priciest day.
 When flying back from Chicago, Thursday is the cheapest day to fly and Saturday is the most expensive.

 What is the cheapest month to fly from Charlotte to Chicago?